babel/podcast.babeljs.io/episodes/preset-env.md

 **Henry**: I think that the idea of "build to die" is super interesting.
 Maybe that should be a part of our philosophy as a project itself.
 I've heard of Brian saying PhoneGap was supposed to be like that.

-Babel..
+**Henry**: Babel..
 I mean, we can transition to a preset-env, that is the whole point of that project.
 Babel will continue to exist, but in different ways.
 Just like in our lives, we change our jobs or what we like or what we're working on.

-Before it was 6to5, right?
+**Henry**: Before it was 6to5, right?
 Turn ES6 to ES5, and then ES7 to ES5.
 But the assumption there is that if that's all you think Babel is, then you will never get rid of Babel because you're just always compiling all your code through it.

-But what's happening over time is everything is moving forward.
+**Henry**: But what's happening over time is everything is moving forward.
 The browsers that you support are going to change.
 You're going to eventually drop old browsers that will implement new stuff.
 TC39 will add new syntax.
 The browsers will add the new syntax as well.

-Once the browser implements arrow functions and you're still compelling about through Babel, then you don't need to.
+**Henry**: Once the browser implements arrow functions and you're still compelling about through Babel, then you don't need to.
 It would be in your interest to send less code.

-Because one of our goals is to have less code for users.
+**Henry**: Because one of our goals is to have less code for users.
 So then what is preset envy?
 It was a way for users to not have to figure out when to turn on and turn off plugins.
 Because of the way we implement each plugin independently.
 Ideally, the workflow would be that when in the browser implements a syntax natively, you should be able to drop the plugin, and you shouldn't have to think about when.
 Hopefully Babel does that for you.

 **Jason**: So sitting on top of the fact that Babel evolved from being 6to5 to being a higher order tool end to end.
 This basically lets you define something in the nomenclature of a web developer, which is like I support Eedge 16+ and evergreen browsers.
 It takes that and generates the end, right?
 It's like we assume you're writing modern JavaScript (whatever the current spec version is), and we'll compile it to the best code we can, given the constraints of all the browsers that you need to support.